Carljo32/Carljo32/README.md

 Heres a little something about me...

-I am a current student at UC Irvine Cybersecurity Bootcamp with a profound interest in technology and a dedication to solving complex problems and welcome to my GitHub!
+Welcome to my GitHub!</br>
+As a dedicated cybersecurity enthusiast and recent graduate of the UC Irvine Cybersecurity Bootcamp, I’m passionate about leveraging my technical expertise to solve complex challenges.
+My hands-on experience with tools like Splunk, Wireshark, and Metasploit, combined with my background in IT support and project management, positions me to thrive in dynamic technical environments.
+Explore my repositories to see projects that reflect my skills in security analysis, penetration testing, and cloud application security.

 ## OBJECTIVE

-My journey into computer science has sparked a strong interest in cybersecurity, and I'm excited to take the next step in this field.
-I'm particularly eager to contribute to a Security Operations Center (SOC) as a Tier 1 Analyst or in a Help Desk role, where I can continue learning and making an impact.
+With a strong foundation in IT support and a growing skill set in cybersecurity, I am eager to contribute to a Security Operations Center (SOC) as a Tier 1 Analyst or a Help Desk specialist.
+My goal is to apply my technical knowledge and problem-solving abilities to proactively identify and address security threats while continuously learning and advancing in the cybersecurity field.

 ## SKILLSET & PROJECTS
 | Skills                                         | Demonstrated by         |